kevinkristianto/event-table-management-app/README.md

 ```

 ### Running the project locally

 For the front-end

 ```bash
 npm start
 ```

 For the back-end

 ```bash
 node index.js
 ```

+You need to be in the backend directory to run this command